 What Kind of Results Can I Expect After Breast Revision?

-You will enjoy an updated look with your new implants of different size and/or enjoy an improved breast shape.
-You will have relieve of your pain if you were suffering from capsular contracture.
-Many of our patients choose to complement their breast revision surgery with other procedures such as breast lift or body contouring treatments to achieve a more comprehensive full body makeover.
+You will enjoy an updated look with your new implants of different sizes and/or enjoy an improved breast shape.
+You will have relief of pain if you were suffering from capsular contracture.
+Many of our patients choose to complement their breast revision surgery with other procedures such as breast lift or body contouring treatments to achieve a more comprehensive full-body makeover.

 Ready for a change?

 When a woman chooses to augment her breast with breast implants, she has to realize that at some point she may need to have additional breast surgery to change out her breast implants.
 The exact time frame for additional surgery varies from person to person.
 If you are happy with your breast appearance and don’t have any problems, implants may remain in place for years.
 However, if breast shape changes, you start experiencing capsular contracture or implant ruptures, replacement may be needed sooner rather than later.

 Capsular contracture is a complication of breast augmentation with implants in which internal scar tissue develops around a breast implant and forms a tight capsule that contracts around the implant causing it to harden and become misshapen.
 This condition may cause pain and stiffness in the breast and may be corrected by Breast Revision surgery.

 A Breast Revision procedure may involve either a Capsulectomy or Capsulotomy, depending on how much the capsule around the implant has thickened and calcified.
 The procedures basically remove the hardened scar tissue so that a new implant may be inserted.

 Breast Revision is typically performed using the same incisions as your original implant surgery, so as to not create any scars in any new locations.
 In some cases, new or larger incisions may be required, but these are typically camouflaged in the natural crease underneath the breast.